 Hodgkin lymphoma - children

-Lymphoma - Hodgkin - children; Hodgkin disease - children; Cancer - Hodgkin lymphoma - children; Childhood Hodgkin lymphoma
+Lymphoma - Hodgkin - children; Hodgkin disease - children; Cancer - Hodgkin lymphoma - children; Childhood Hodgkin lymphoma; Hodgkin's lymphoma in children

 Hodgkin lymphoma is cancer of lymph tissue.
 Lymph tissue is found in the lymph nodes, spleen, tonsils, liver, bone marrow, and other organs of the immune system.
 The immune system protects us against diseases and infections.